ant-design/ant-design/docs/pattern/list.en-US.md

 <img class="preview-img" align="right" alt="Embedding Example 3" src="https://os.alipayobjects.com/rmsportal/MXXjEoLdnBxqcne.png">

-Embedding: A user can directly view detailed information in the context via a click, without openning a new page or modal.
+Embedding: A user can directly view detailed information in the context via a click, without opening a new page or modal.

 <br />